dead1nfluence/Meatmeet-Pro-Vulnerabilities/Device/Hardcoded-Credentials.md

 **Results**

-The Wi-Fi password for the test network used by the vendor are returned in cleartext..
+The Wi-Fi password for the test network used by the vendor are returned in cleartext.